Socialism in Turkey

-The socialist movement in Turkey began with the formation of Communist Party of Turkey (TKP) by Mustafa Subhi in 1920.
-Since then, several political parties have attempted to achieve a communist revolution.
-Marxism–Leninism, Maoism and democratic confederalism have been among the most prominent socialist ideologies.
-The socialist movement has also been closely linked to support for Kurdish rights, Alevi rights, LGBT rights and other social causes.
+Socialism in Turkey originated with the formation of the Communist Party of Turkey (TKP) by Mustafa Subhi in 1920.
+Since then, several political parties have attempted to carry out a communist revolution.
+Marxism–Leninism, Maoism, and democratic confederalism have been the most prominent socialist ideologies.
+The socialist movement has been closely linked to support for Kurdish rights, Alevi rights, LGBTQ rights, and other social causes.

-Mustafa Subhi and TKP
+Mustafa Subhi and the TKP

-The first congress of the TKP was held in Baku in September 1920, where Mustafa Subhi was elected the party's first chairman.
-The TKP was composed of communists seeking victory against the Western powers occupying Anatolia and aimed to establish a communist state.Many of its early members, including Suphi, had previously been active alongside the Bolsheviks.
-Subhi and 14 other communists later traveled to Anatolia, after which the party's activities there became more prominent.
+The first TKP congress was held in Baku in September 1920, when Mustafa Subhi was elected chairman.
+The TKP was composed of communists seeking victory against the Western powers occupying Anatolia and aiming to establish a communist state.
+Many of its early members, including Subhi, had been active alongside the Bolsheviks.
+Subhi and 14 other communists later traveled to Anatolia, after which the party's activities became more prominent.